chloesli/starWars/README.md

 Hi there!

-This is a Star Wars Planet Guide based information provided by SWAPI (https://swapi.co/) made by Me!
+This is a Star Wars Planet Guide based information provided by SWAPI (https://swapi.co/) developed and designed by Me!

 To make this thing work, if you download the files as a ZIP, after extracing you will need to: